PDA

 Research on parents of demand-avoidant children consistently finds four themes: lack of understanding from professionals, blame and judgement from others, lack of tailored support, and substantial distress for the whole family.

 That tracks.
 You're up late sitting on their bed because they can't settle.
-You let them into your bed because everyone needs to sleep.
-They don't let you go out because separation triggers panic.
 You cancel plans, decline invitations, restructure your entire life around your child's tolerance window, and then someone asks you why you can't just be firmer with them.

-Drawing your own boundaries with these children is incredibly hard.
-Every boundary you set is, by definition, a demand, and demands are the thing that triggers the distress you're trying to avoid.
-It can feel like you can never win, and I want you to know that feeling is entirely normal.
-It doesn't mean you're doing it wrong.
+Drawing your own limits with these children is incredibly hard.
+Every limit you set is, by definition, a demand, and demands are the thing that triggers the distress you're trying to avoid.
+That feeling is entirely normal.

 The goal, over and above all things, is that your child feels supported and connected to you even when they're having a hard time.
-That connection is the foundation everything else is built on.
 But you can't maintain that connection if you're running on empty, and you can't reduce your child's anxiety if your own nervous system is fried.

 A word on diagnosis (and why it matters less than you think)

 My daughter doesn't have a PDA diagnosis.
-She was assessed and diagnosed as autistic by the Lorna Wing Centre, who, as far as I'm aware, don't recognise PDA as a separate profile.
+She was assessed and diagnosed as autistic by the Lorna Wing Centre, who don't recognise PDA as a separate profile.
 I don't really mind.

-PDA is not a standalone diagnosis in the DSM-5 or ICD-11, the diagnostic manuals clinicians use.
-A 2024 scoping review noted that PDA is controversial and does not exist in these systems.
+PDA is not a standalone diagnosis in the DSM-5 or ICD-11.
 Some NHS areas won't assess for it, and some NHS Integrated Care Boards have stated they don't use the label because it's not in the international classifications.
 For more on the PDA diagnosis situation in the UK, we've written a separate guide.

 What I care about is whether the strategies help my child.
-And they did.
-Whether or not Annabel "has PDA" in a clinical sense, she fitted the descriptors very well when she was three, four, and five; the PDA strategies were the only ones that worked; and our life got measurably better when I stopped trying to parent her like a neurotypical child and started parenting her like the specific child she actually is.
+Whether or not Annabel "has PDA" in a clinical sense, she fitted the descriptors very well when she was three, four, and five; the PDA strategies were the only ones that worked; and our life got measurably better when I started parenting her like the specific child she actually is.

-Here's something I want to say carefully: be cautious about pushing for a PDA diagnosis specifically when an autism diagnosis may suffice for accessing support.
-Some schools are wary of accepting children with a PDA label, and you don't want a diagnosis to exclude your child from the very environments you're trying to get them into.
+Be cautious about pushing for a PDA diagnosis specifically when an autism diagnosis may suffice for accessing support.
+Some schools are wary of accepting children with a PDA label.
 What matters is that the professionals working with your child understand their demand-avoidant profile and know which strategies to use, and that can be communicated through a good autism assessment without needing PDA written on the paperwork.

 Demand avoidance exists on a spectrum (and you might recognise it in yourself)

 When I look at myself honestly, there's demand avoidance in me too.
 I'm not autistic and I don't have PDA, but I hate being told to do something and I'd much rather do it on my own initiative.
-I've always been independent and a bit of a rebel when it comes to rules.
-These techniques, the choice-giving, the indirect language, the collaborative problem-solving, would have served me well as a child to foster independence rather than just being told to comply.
+These techniques, the choice-giving, the indirect language, the collaborative problem-solving, would have served me well as a child to foster independence rather than compliance.

 Demand avoidance fluctuates (and that's information, not inconsistency)

-There's also often a really good reason for why a child is demand-avoidant that goes beyond the demand avoidance itself.
+There's also often a reason for why a child is demand-avoidant that goes beyond demand avoidance itself.
 My daughter has significant sensory processing issues.
-A lot of the things that look like "won't" are actually "can't right now because my senses are already overwhelmed and this one more thing is too much."
-The demand avoidance is the surface behaviour; the sensory overload is what's underneath it.
+A lot of what looks like "won't" is actually "can't right now because my senses are already overwhelmed."
+The demand avoidance is the surface behaviour; sensory overload is often what's underneath it.

 For younger children with a PDA profile who also have communication difficulties, Pivotal Response Treatment uses motivation-first principles that align well with low-demand approaches.